yuri-pechatnov/caos/sem8-asm-x86-nostdlib/README.md

     Hello world from function 'write'!
-     Hello world from 'syscall'!
+    Hello world from 'syscall'!
-     Look at this value: 10050042
+    Look at this value: 10050042
     Look at this value: 123456
     255